-out the textbooks that Indian schools prescribe.
+As part of my interest in high school education, I have been checking out prescribed textbooks in Indian schools.
 Take for instance the Science and Technology textbook for the 10th grade.
-The book that I am examining is published by the National Council for Educational Research and Training.
+The book that I am examining is published by the National Council for Educational Research and Training (NCERT).

 Written by thirteen authors and six editors, it is a volume of about 230 pages.
 The foreword first:

 I spent some time looking through the book.
 It is distressing to see the awful quality of the book.
-The sujects are totally unmotivated and lack coherence.
+The subjects are totally unmotivated and lack coherence.
 The matter is dry and in some places actually wrong.

-But before I go, I cannot resist the temptation to add some humor in this rather tragic subject.
+I am working on figuring out a better way of delivering education.
+I have written a bit about it on this blog.
+More to come later.
+But before I go, I cannot resist the temptation to point out some unintended humor in this rather tragic subject.
 The science text book for grade six is called “Science Ahead.”
 The authors are Anton Siromani and Vandana Tirath both of Delhi Public School, and E Doris James of Sacred Heart High School in Chennai.
 I mention these worthies by name deliberately.